Cheyenne Mountain Complex: Construction

-By 1957, the first Nuclear Bunker operated within the United States began.
-The Strategic Air Command began construction in Bare Mountain, New England, United States sheltering the 8th Air Force, near the Westover Air Force Reserve Base, Chicopee, New England.
-It was fully capable of surviving a nuclear blast and designed so that the senior military staff could facilitate further military operations.
-The excavation of the mountainous terrain on Cheyenne Mountain in the vicinity of Colorado Springs, Colorado begun on May 18, 1961 under strict supervision of the United States Army Corps of Engineers for the construction of the North American Aerospace Defence Command primary Combat Operations Center by the private construction company, Utah Construction & Mining Company.

-Upon its completion, the Complex was obscured within a speculated 610 metres (2,000 feet) of granite covering an estimated 5 acres (2 hectares) of total area on February 8, 1966.
-During the following year, the complex achieved full operational capability on February 6, 1967.
-The total cost was $142.4 million.
-Its systems included a command-and-control system developed by Burroughs Corporation.
-The electronics and communications system centralized and automated the instantaneous (one-millionth of a second) evaluation of aerospace surveillance data.
-The Space Defense Center moved from Ent AFB to the complex in 1965.
-The NORAD Combat Operations Center was fully operational April 20, 1966 and The Space Defense Command's 1st Aerospace Control Squadron moved to Cheyenne Mountain that month.
+Strategic Air Command began construction at Bare Mountain, Massachusetts, for the Eighth Air Force.
+It was the first bunker capable of surviving a nuclear blast and designed so that the senior military staff could facilitate further military operations.
+The excavation of the mountainous terrain on Cheyenne Mountain in the vicinity of Colorado Springs, Colorado began on May 18, 1961, by the United States Army Corps of Engineers for the construction of the North American Air Defense Command primary Combat Operations Center.
+The Utah Construction & Mining Company was selected for drilling and blasting into Cheyenne Mountain.
+The Burroughs Corporation would create the electronics and communications system that centralized and automated the instantaneous (one-millionth of a second) evaluation of aerospace surveillance data.
+On February 6, 1967, the Cheyenne Mountain Complex was operational.
+The Space Defense Center moved from Ent AFB to the complex in 1967.
+The Space Defense Command's 1st Aerospace Control Squadron would also be relocated to Cheyenne Mountain.
+By January 4, 1967, the National Civil Defense Warning Center was in the bunker.